 Step 2: Map out video content, and start creating.

-Before you jump right into recording, take some time to brainstorm content.
+Before you jump right into video marketing on a budget, take some time to brainstorm content.
 We want to stay on-topic and on-brand, so if you are a fitness coach, no need to talk about your pets, your vacations, your latest trip to Hobby Lobby, etc. Start the planning process with the tips below to decide the best way to organize and deliver what you want to say in your video:

 - Create content that speaks directly to your audience.
 Even if you already have a good idea of what you want to cover in your videos, it’s always smart to survey your audience so you can uncover what it is they want to hear from you.

 - Select the right type of video to deliver the information.
 “How-to” videos are a great option when you’re just starting out on YouTube.
 They tend to be the most discoverable since people are searching for them.
 You can also film quick tips, tricks or whatever is right for your audience.

 Here are some pointers for mapping out your content (totally free, so brownie points for video marketing on a budget!):

 - Avoid writing a script, instead make a bulleted list.
 This will help you avoid (1) sounding like a robot and (2) having to memorize everything you want to say.